sillyduck23/your-pc-have-virus-fake-error/README.md

 # your-pc-have-virus-fake-error
-this file is fake and will not do anything to your pc
+this file is fake and will not do anything to your pc [only for windows right now]